mhtnlab/mhtnlab.com/content/posts/07-06-2024__Introduction-to-Git.md

 **Alternatively**, you may choose to streamline the install process with Homebrew, a package manager for macOS.
 If you haven't already installed Homebrew, you can do so following the instructions on the [Homebrew website](https://brew.sh)

-Once Homebrew is installed, you can install Git by running the following command in your terminal.
+Once Homebrew has been installed, you can install Git by running the following command in your terminal.

 ```
 brew install git